On the $K_4$ group of modular curves

 \subsection{Convergence of Goncharov's integrals}

+We show in this section that Goncharov's regulator integrals are absolutely convergent in the case of Riemann surfaces (Proposition~\ref{conv int rn2}), and we apply this to modular curves (Corollary \ref{conv int rn2 modular}).

-Let $X$ be a smooth connected projective curve over $\C$, and let $F$ be the function field of $X$.
-Let $n \geq 3$.
-According to Goncharov's theory, the motivic cohomology group $H^2_{\M}(F,\Q(n))$ should be isomorphic to a certain subquotient of $B_{n-1}(F) \otimes F^\times$.
-Goncharov constructs in \cite[Theorem 2.2]{goncharov:reg} a regulator map
+Let $X$ be a compact connected Riemann surface, and let $F$ be the field of meromorphic functions on $X$.
+Let $n \geqslant 3$.
+According to Goncharov's Conjecture \ref{Goncharov polylog conj}, the motivic cohomology group $H^2_\M(F,\Q(n)) \cong K_{2n-2}^{(n)}(F)$ is isomorphic to a certain subquotient of $B_{n-1}(F) \otimes F^\times_\Q$.
+Goncharov constructs in \cite[Theorem 2.2]{Gon02} a regulator map

 where $\mathcal{A}^1(\eta_X)(n-1)$ is the space of $(2\pi i)^{n-1} \R$-valued differential $1$-forms on $X$ which are regular outside a finite subset of $X$.
 Concretely, for $f \in F \backslash \{0,1\}$ and $g \in F^\times$, we have